 Visit your financial aid department to research different scholarships, awards, and grants that you could qualify for.
 Browse your local paper and community bulletin board for organizations and companies in your area that may offer financial aid for college students.

-6. Negotiate for less tuition
+6. Negotiate lower tuition

-Some schools also offer work-study opportunities, even if they don’t have the capacity to offer discounts on tuition.
+Your school may be willing to offer discounts on housing, or the opportunity to work part-time in exchange for discounted tuition.
+Some schools also offer work-study opportunities, even if they can’t offer discounts on tuition.
 A work-study program will give you the chance to earn money in exchange for aid in paying tuition and other college-related costs.